 More information can be found on the TLI website www.theleagueinternational.com

 Details of the North Midlands Road Race League that is run during the Summer can found on the NMRRL tab at the top of this page.

-This is one for the more “experience riders” amonst us.
-Lance is rumoured to be racing some of these events in just three years time so my advice would be to get in em now while you can.
+The LVRC is just for over 40’s.
 Many of the Rutland stalwart riders are regular competitors (and winners) of the these events.
-The racing is fast and furious but is split by age category so even if your old enough to remember a time when an STi was something you caught off a lady of the night down Attercliffe then there’s still something to race for.
+The racing is fast and furious but is split by age category so even if you’re old enough to remember a time when an STi was something you caught off a lady of the night down Attercliffe then there’s still something to race for.

 More information can be found on the LVRC website www.lvrc.org.
 Or ask around at the club and people will be able to point you in the right direction.

 Finally there is the “blue riband” of road racing in the UK.
-British cycling organises all of the big races, The Premier Calender, The National Circuit race series, the Tour of Britain.
-If you have real ambitions of emulating the big boys of the Tour de France then british cycling events are the ones for you.
+British Cycling organises all of the big races, The Premier Calender series, The National Circuit race series and the Tour of Britain to name a few.
+If you have real ambitions of emulating the big boys of the Tour de France then British Cycling events are the ones for you.

-The events are split into categories, 4th up to Pro/Elite.
-You start as a 4th Category and then gradually gain points (hopefully) and progress up through the categories until you are rubbing shoulders with the best riders in the country.
-There are loads of races every weekend throughout the summer so there are plenty of events to take part in.
-The only downsides really are that the initial cost of the licence is pretty expensive (between £70 and £100)
+The events are split into categories, 4th cat up to 1st and Elite cat.
+You start as a 4th category rider and then gain points and progress up through the categories until you are rubbing shoulders with the best riders in the country.
+There are races every weekend throughout the summer so there are plenty of events to take part in.
+The only real downside to the BC is the initial cost of the licence which is somewhere between £70 and £100.

-There are also age related category for the younger riders and veterans.
-For all information on how to join, what events are on and also a decent discount from the wiggle bike shop go the website at www.britishcycling.org.uk
+There are also age related categorys for the younger riders and veterans.
+For all information on how to join, what events are on and also a decent discount from the Wiggle bike shop go the website at www.britishcycling.org.uk